 As the watch was listed by Phillips as a 1965 Rolex Submariner Reference 5513, I decided to start looking at pictures from 1963 to establish a timeline.
 And while I found quite a few images of McQueen wearing a Hanhart Bi-Compax Chronograph and an unknown watch with a white dial, I found none of him wearing a Rolex Submariner or any mention of him owning or wearing a Rolex Submariner before 1970.

-The image above from 1963 shows McQueen resting in the back of a truck after some motorcycle racing with his good friend, stuntman Bud Ekins.
+In 1963 an image shows McQueen resting in the back of a truck after some motorcycle racing with his good friend, stuntman Bud Ekins.
 Ekins was the one who performed the memorable motorcycle jump as McQueen’s character in The Great Escape.
 McQueen is wearing a white-dialed watch on a leather strap on his right wrist.
 This is too early for the Submariner, but it establishes he wore watches even when motorcycle riding.

-The photo above is also from 1963: taken by photographer John Dominis, it is an iconic image of McQueen photographed in his home.
+Also from 1963: in an image taken by photographer John Dominis, is an iconic image of McQueen photographed in his home.
 He is wearing his signature Persol sunglasses while pointing a revolver.
 Sitting prominently on his right wrist is a black-dialed Hanhart Bi-Compax Chronograph on a bund strap.
 In my opinion, this watch plays an important part for the following timeline.

 An image from 1964 at the International Six Day Trials (ISDT), where McQueen represented the USA along with his buddy Ekins, his brother Dave Ekins, Cliff Coleman, and John Steen clearly shows McQueen wearing a black-dial chronograph (most likely the Hanhart) during a period of rest.
 A picture from September 1964 shows McQueen in Paris again sporting a while-dialed watch, while one from 1965 shows McQueen attending the Monaco Grand Prix wearing a white-dialed watch on a metal bracelet.